 Observable market data is used as inputs to the extent that it is available.
-Qualified external valuers are consulted for the determination of appropriate valuation techniques and inputs.

 Impairment testing

 The company reviews and tests the carrying value of assets when events or changes in circumstances suggest that the carrying amount may not be recoverable.
 When such indicators exist, management determine the recoverable amount by performing value in use and fair value calculations.
 These calculations require the use of estimates and assumptions.
 When it is not possible to determine the recoverable amount for an individual asset, management assesses the recoverable amount for the cash generating unit to which the asset belongs.